joshbegley/nyt-latest/README.md

 `(No description)`\
 https://www.nytimes.com/video/embedded/world/europe/100000011041274/20vid-larry-clip-87618.html

-**Live Updates: Burnham Set to Become Britain’s New Prime Minister After Starmer Officially Resigns**\
+**Live Updates: Burnham Becomes Britain’s Prime Minister After Starmer Officially Resigns**\
-`In his farewell address, Keir Starmer thanked the British people and said he goes with “good grace.”
-Andy Burnham will become Britain’s seventh leader in a decade, reflecting a period of turmoil after the Brexit vote in 2016.`\
+`In a day of ceremonies, King Charles III formally asked Andy Burnham to form a new government.
+He is Britain’s seventh leader in a decade, reflecting a period of turmoil after the Brexit vote in 2016.`\
 https://www.nytimes.com/live/2026/07/20/world/uk-prime-minister-burnham-starmer

 **5 Things to Know About the Maine Senate Candidate Troy Jackson**\